About Your Surgery

 How do I care for my stoma?

 Immediately after surgery, your nurse will care for your stoma.
 Over time, your nurse will teach both you and your caregiver how to suction and care for your stoma.
 Remember, you will be a neck breather so you will need to keep your airway open to breathe.
-You will also need to keep your stoma moist so that you can cough out the secrections.
-Suctioning your stoma will keep it free of secretions and allow air in and out of your lungs.
+You will also need to keep your stoma moist so that you can cough out secretions and mucus.
+Suctioning your stoma will keep it free of secretions and mucus and allow air in and out of your lungs.
 Your nurse will teach you how to suction yourself and how often to do this.

 Moisture delivered to the stoma is needed to keep your airway moist.
 This will also prevent mucus from drying out and causing plugs that can block your breathing.
 While in the hospital, use the humidity collar as much as possible.
 You will be supplied with a portable humidity machine when you are discharged from the hospital to use at home.
 If you want to get up or go for a walk, a wet-gauze bib can be applied around your neck over the stoma so you breathe moist air.